-For International Women’s Day, we wanted to celebrate the female trailblazers in the accountancy industry.
+For International Women’s Day, we wanted to celebrate the women in the accountancy industry.
 We have gathered together 5 of the UK’s top influential accountants, who just happen to be women.
-Here are a few reasons why we chose each one of them…
+Here are a few reasons why we chose each one of them.

 Rebecca has made it onto our top 5 females in accountancy list due to her passion and drive.
 She has been labelled as the ‘Best Tax Lecturer’, has worked as a chair of the ICAEW Tax Faculty and is passionate about small business issues, heading up a tax software company for small practices.
 Rebecca not only does all of this, but she is a small business owner herself owning an accountancy practice.
 Rebecca has helped a wide range of businesses, from the UK’s Treasury department to small independent businesses.